 In 2012, Hub Labels became Project L.I.F.E. certified which is a program developed to enable Tag and Label Manufacturers Institute, Inc. (TLMI) members to find cost effective ways to help reduce their environmental footprint.
 As a result of the certification process, Hub Labels created an employee led “Going Green Team” that creates, implements and manages all the corporate environmental projects and efforts.
 The team has created standard operating procedures within each department that focus on reducing materials and waste to limit what is sent to a landfill.
 They have also identified best practices to reduce electrical consumption and create energy efficiencies within their standard operating procedures.

 Since 2010, all efforts are tracked to measure how much waste has been eliminated, cost savings or added costs and employee engagement.
 With the tracking system, Hub can report back to employees how they are making a difference.

 Since 2010, all efforts are tracked to measure how much waste has been eliminated, cost savings or added costs and employee engagement.
 With the tracking system, Hub can report back to employees how they are making a difference.
 Hub has shown employees the impacts of their efforts.

-- Together, various recycled materials have equaled 348,663lbs for 2013.
+- Recycled materials have equaled 348,663 lbs for 2013.

 - Ink/toner/cell phone recycling began in 2013 through Evolve Recycling, which is zero landfill.

-- Between 2012 and 2013, more than 17,990lbs of plate material has been diverted from landfill through DuPont TR3 plate recycling, which started in 2012.
+- Starting in 2012, more than 17,990 lbs of plate material has been diverted from landfill through DuPont TR3 plate recycling.